McDonalds, Coke and Tobacco - kissin' cousins

 As the country grapples with the doubling and tripling of obesity rates in the last 25 years, the food industry stands firmly against efforts to make food or restaurant companies legally accountable for the problem.
 The National Restaurant Association and the 50 state associations lead a coalition of food industry interests, including the Grocery Manufacturers Association, the American Beverage Association and the Food Products Association. . . .

-"People changed their minds when documents started to come out about how tobacco companies misled customers about the alleged health benefits of light and low-tar cigarettes," Professor Daynard said.
+Many health activists and lawyers are willing to be patient, because they believe that public sentiment will shift when people learn the elaborate ways in which companies market products they may know to be unhealthy, especially products aimed at children."People changed their minds when documents started to come out about how tobacco companies misled customers about the alleged health benefits of light and low-tar cigarettes," Professor Daynard said.
 "Similarly, people will start to realize that Ronald McDonald is not their friend."

 I can't wait.